Ari Horesh's profile picture on EnterMedSchool

 At this point, you may feel overwhelmed or unsure where to start.
 But don’t worry!
 Our website provides plenty of free study materials to help you prepare for the IMAT.
 Our community of supportive and knowledgeable individuals is always available to answer any questions and provide guidance and encouragement along the way.

 The score you earn on the IMAT is the sole basis for admission to Italian public medical schools.
-That means that the pressure is on you to perform well on the exam.
+That means the pressure is on you to perform well on the exam.
 But don’t let that discourage you!
 With the proper preparation, you can earn a competitive score and achieve your goal of studying medicine in Italy in English.

 To maximize your chances of success, it’s essential to start studying well before the exam.
 Use our free study materials to review the content covered on the exam and practice answering questions in the multiple-choice format.
-Take advantage of our community to get answers to any questions and connect with other students preparing for the IMAT.
+Please take advantage of our community to get answers to any questions and connect with other students preparing for the IMAT.

 IMAT Exam Structure